priyanshuverma-dev/SnapLine/README.md

 ## Getting Started

-These instructions will guide you through setting up and running the Pharasify project locally for development and testing purposes.
+These instructions will guide you through setting up and running the SnapLine project locally for development and testing purposes.

 ### Prerequisites